 ‘Sky Sports’ James Gemmell joined me for a skinny latte this morning and – in an enjoyable hour – filled me in on the New Zealand national psyche.
 A tourist in his own land these three weeks – and as beautiful and as broad-minded a man as you’d ever wish to meet – he seemed a little deflated about the shriller fringes of the New Zealand rugby firmament.
 But then Test rugby in New Zealand – like Test football in Argentina – is the moment the country has a national erection and when the brain’s starved of that much blood, it’s scarcely surprising it sometimes doesn’t think straight.
 Put it this way, the likes of Gregor Paul aren’t a symptom of New Zealand but of small-minded shit-shifters the world over.

 Rarely has a sports stadium been better lampooned than Wellington’s so-called ‘Cake Tin’.
 Its corporate sponsor – ’Westpac’ – must be tearing out its hair.
-Declining – understandably perhaps – to rummage through the contents of my threadbare bag, a yellow lady at the security desk asked me to unzip my backpack whereupon she leant forward and ran her nose over it like a beagle.
+Declining – understandably perhaps – to rummage through the contents of my threadbare bag, a yellow lady at the security desk asked me to unzip my backpack whereupon she leant forward and peered disdainfully inside.
+Or perhaps she was just running her nose across it like a human beagle.
 How exactly do they train people to do that?